JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/ray-splitting.md

 ```

 ## Ray-Splitting Functions
-Secondly, for each obstacle in your billiard table that will perform ray-splitting, you have to define 3 functions.
-Notice that not every obstacle that supports ray-splitting actually has to perform it; it is up to the user.
-Those 3 functions are the following:
+Secondly, for each obstacle in your billiard table that you want to perform ray-splitting, you have to define 3 functions (φ = angle of incidence, ω = angular velocity *before* transmission):

-1. T(φ, `where`, ω) : Takes as input the angle of incidence φ and returns the transmission probability Τ depending on
+1. T(φ, `where`, ω) : Transmission probability Τ depending on
    whether the particle is inside or outside the obstacle (`where`) and optionally depending on ω.
-   This function should be an even function with respect to φ.
-2. θ(φ, `where`, ω) : Takes as input the angle of incidence 	φ and returns the the transmission (aka refraction)  angle θ
+2. θ(φ, `where`, ω) : Transmission (aka refraction) angle θ
    depending on whether the particle is inside or outside the obstacle (`where`) and optionally depending on ω.
-   This function should be an odd function with respect to φ.
 3. ω_new(ω, `where`) : Angular velocity after transmission.

 The above three functions use the **same convention**: the argument `where` is the one the Obstacle has **before transmission**.
 For example, if a particle is outside a disk (let `where = true` here) and is transmitted inside the disk (`where` becomes `false` here), then all three functions will be given their second argument (the boolean one) as `true`!